madupite/madupite/docs/tutorial.rst

 Furthermore, you can specify whether the matrix is sparse or dense using the ``md.MatrixType`` enum.
 Sparse matrices are stored in a compressed format, which can save memory and speed up computations.

-Defining an object for matrix preallocation is not necessary when loading from files since the information about non-zero elements is stored in the binary file.
+Notice that, unlike with function simulations, defining an object for matrix preallocation is not necessary when loading from files since the information about non-zero elements is already contained in the binary file.

 .. code-block:: python